THE PEYERŐS PATCHES

 6. Balancing and strengthening the autonomic or vegetative nervous system.

 PEYERŐS PATCHES INVOLVED IN ELIMINATION, TOO

-PeyerŐs patches are involved in not only protecting the intestines from infection, but are also eliminative organs.
-This is a major function of the PeyerŐs patches.
+PeyerŐs patches are mainly eliminative organs.
+This is the major function of the PeyerŐs patches.

 The lymphatic system.
 This has to do with their role as a central part of the human lymphatic system.
 All of the seven major energy centers or sectors of the body have lymphatic tissue, which is crucial for elimination.
 Roughly, here is the distribution of this tissue:

 2nd center.
 Ovaries, testes and groin lymph nodes.

 4th center.
 Underarm lymph nodes and thymus ŇglandÓ (really it is mainly lymphatic tissue, as are some other glands.

 6th center.
 Tonsils and adenoids.